I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “Good.”
 She moved closer to me as we waited for this Abram person to open the door.
 “That face you’re making is very Lisa.
 Pouty.
 I approve.”

-Before I could respond, the door swung open, revealing . . . well, revealing a handsome guy.
+Before I could respond, the door swung open, revealing . . . well, revealing an extremely handsome guy.
 Upon my initial cursory inspection, I noted that he was tall, had brown hair and eyes, was both startlingly attractive and visibly displeased.
+One might go so far as to call him irked.

-The guy—dressed in a faded black T-shirt and worn blue jeans—pushed a hand into a fall of dark hair, lifting the long strands away from his forehead.
+The guy—dressed in a faded black T-shirt and worn blue jeans—pushed a hand into a fall of shiny hair, lifting the long strands away from his forehead.
 Most men look sloppy in faded T’s and worn jeans.
 But he did not.
+He looked hot.

 Oooohhhh.
 Okay, I get it.

 Yep.
 I understood at once what Gabby had meant.
 Abram had won the genetics lottery.
-Or powerball.
+Or Powerball.
 Or whatever.
 The point was, this guy probably received congratulations cards for his face.
-So.
 Noted.

 “Lisa,” he said to me.
 A muscle at his defined jaw jumped, visible even beneath the few days of stubble covering the lower half of his face.

-“You’re Abram,” I said to his distracting chin.
-His chin—like the rest of him—was pleasingly formed, but his stubble was . . . remarkable.
+“You’re Abram,” I said, because who else could he be?
+This statement was made to his distracting chin.
+His chin—like the rest of him—was pleasingly formed, but his stubble was remarkable.
 A shade lighter than the hair on his head, it was just as thick.
 If he ignored it, he’d likely have a hell of a wizard beard in a matter of months.
 The only thing I truly envied men was their ability to grow wizard beards.

 Oh, right.
-Don’t shake his hand.
-I sent Gabby a glance of gratitude and wondered how in the heck I was going to fake being not-me for a week.
+Why would Lisa shake his hand?
+I sent Gabby a glance of gratitude and wondered again how in the helium I was going to fake being not-me for a week.

-“There’s left over Chinese food and pizza in the fridge,” he called after us, his voice flat, additional proof that he wasn’t happy to see us.
+“There’s leftover Chinese food and pizza in the fridge.”
+His tone blatantly hostile, providing additional proof that he wasn’t happy to see us.

 Gabby steered me into the kitchen and sat me on a stool, giving me a hard look before turning for the fridge and pulling out a box of pizza.
 I placed the Sephora bag on the counter and waited, unsure what to do.
 If I’d been me—Mona, not Lisa—I’d have made myself mint tea.
 But I had no idea if drinking mint tea was in character for Lisa.
 Maybe I should pour myself a glass of whiskey?

 While I was stuck debating my beverage choice, Abram appeared in the doorway.
-He opted to hover by the entrance to the kitchen, leaning his back against the door frame and shifting his glare from me to Gabby.
-Even pissed he was hot.
+He opted to hover by the entrance to the kitchen, leaning his back against the doorframe and shifting his irked glare from me to Gabby.
+Even scowling and visibly inimical, he was hot.

-“Where’s your phone?” he asked, his attention coming back to me.
-The weight of it felt irritated and distrustful.
+“Where’s your phone?” he asked, his attention coming back to me, lifting his chin as his eyelids drooped.

-“How’d she board a plan if she left everything behind?”
+“How’d she board a plane if she left everything behind?”

-Abram leaned to the side to peer around my sister’s friend, his gaze still irritated and distrustful.
+Abram leaned to the side to peer around my sister’s friend, his eyelids still droopy, his gaze still irritated and distrustful.
 “You don’t have your phone?”

 One-word answers.
 One-word answers.
 One-word answers.